jmercat/starter-academic/content/authors/admin/_index.md

 ## About Me

-I’m a machine learning research scientist at the Toyota Research Institute, where I specialize in transformers, large language models, vision language models, and large behavior models.
+I’m a senior machine learning research scientist at the Toyota Research Institute, where I specialize in transformers, large language models, vision language models, and large behavior models.
 My passion for ML has led me to explore a variety of fields, including self-driving cars, robotics, and language processing.
-Whether it's making a language model smarter or teaching robots new tricks, I’m always on the lookout for the next big breakthrough!
+I care about a careful scientific process including thorough evaluation-driven experimentations, I aim for a large downstream impact of my research, and I want to always learn from awesome coworkers.